Wapiti08/GAN_Image/README.md

         1. read image from outside images/test folder with for loop

-        2. Change the way to targeted label to image
+        2. Change the way to match from targeted label to image